mietzen/python-fritz-advanced-thermostat/README.md

 ## Disclaimer

-This library will always be hacky and will never leave a "beta state".

-It uses undocumented API's and selenium for data scraping.
+This library will always be hacky and will never leave the "beta state", sinc it uses undocumented API's and selenium for data scraping.
 I use this library myself and I give my best to keep it updated.

-But beware with any FritzOS upgrade this library might stop working, don't uses this if you can't live with that!
+But with any FritzOS upgrade this library might stop working, don't uses this if you can't live with that!

-**Also Remember:** I'm doing this for **free** as a **hobby**!
+**Remember:** I'm doing this for **free** as a **hobby**, so be nice!

 ## Tested configurations